Wednesday, December 17, 2008

 Exactly how many coffee shops are there in Seattle?
 I don't know exactly.
 There's one on every corner though.
 And considering there are about 600 Starbucks Coffee shops within the metropolitan area, that adds up a to a fairly nervous city.
 You would think.

-hat I am, I had to make a pit stop at the original Starbucks at Pike Place Market.
+But being the sappy corporate consumer that I am, I had to make a pit stop at the original Starbucks at Pike Place Market.
 And having devoted six years of my life to the company, I felt a bit verclempt when I realized that they still pull their espresso and say "thank you" after handing you your coffee.
 I would have like to have seen them call out my drink "double-tall nonfat extra-hot latte".
 But no such luck.
 Instead the register person throws the cup at the barista.
 I miss the good-old days.

 I still got teary-eyed though.
 It must have been a great place to work at back in the early Schultz days before they over expanded to middle-America.
 I still got my mug.
 I collect Starbucks Coffee mugs from around the world.
 It's something I started doing when I worked for the company and grew out of collecting stuffed animals.